Br3nda/wharehauora-server/docs/CONTRIBUTING.md

 If you are keen to help, jump into an issue and ask away, we'll answer as soon as we can.
 We also have a [Slack team](wharehauora.slack.com) to communicate, if you want to jump in there just ask one of our contributors for access.

 We need help with all kinds of tasks, it doesn't have to be code!
-Documentation, design, contributing guidelines (Inception alert!), testing, repository organization or any other idea are welcome.
+Documentation, design, contributing guidelines, testing, repository organization or any other idea are welcome.

 ## TODOs for this guidelines
 * Explain in more detail what kind of help is needed (peer review, documentation)